daronphang/coding_resources/python/flask/context_globals.md

 is_secure()                 # boolean, check if request came through HTTPS
 ```

-## Activating Application Context:
+## Activating Application Context Manually:
 Flask activates the application and request contexts before dispatching a request to the application, and removes them after the request is handled.
 When the application context is pushed, current_app and g variables become available to the thread.
 Likewise, when request context is pushed, request and session become available.
+Flask automatically pushes an application and request context when handling a request, or when running CLI commands registered with Flask.cli using @app.cli.command().
+Flask will pop the request context then the application context when the request ends.

 ```python
 from flask import current_app